divyanshupundir/mavlink-kotlin/adapters/adapter-rxjava2/README.md

 ```

 ### Connecting

-Create a `MavConnection` object.
-Currently, `TcpClientMavConnection` and `TcpServerMavConnection` are available.
-Wrap
-the connection object with the RxJava2 adapter using the `asRx2` extension function.
+Create a `MavConnection` object and wrap it with the RxJava2 adapter using the `asRx2` extension function.

 ```kotlin
 val connection = TcpClientMavConnection("127.0.0.1", 5760, CommonDialect).asRx2()